irthomasthomas/Observer/README.md

   * `time()` - Gets current time

 Notification Tools:
-  * `sendEmail(content, email)` - Sends an email
+  * `sendEmail(email, message, images?)` - Sends an email
-  * `sendPushover(message, user_token)` - Sends a pushover notification.
+  * `sendPushover(user_token, message, images?, title?)` - Sends a pushover notification.
-  * `sendDiscordBot(message,discord_webhook)`Sends a discord message to a server.
+  * `sendDiscord(discord_webhook, message, images?)`Sends a discord message to a server.
-  * `sendTelegram(message, chat_id)` Sends a telegram message with the Observer bot.
+  * `sendTelegram(chat_id, message, images?)` Sends a telegram message with the Observer bot.
 Get the chat_id messaging the bot @observer_notification_bot.
   * `notify(title, options)` – Send browser notification ⚠️IMPORTANT: Some browsers block notifications
-  * `sendWhatsapp(content, phone_number)` - Sends a whatsapp message, ⚠️IMPORTANT: Due to anti-spam rules, it is recommended to send a Whatsapp Message to the numer "+1 (555) 783 4727", this opens up a 24 hour window where Meta won't block message alerts sent by this number.
+  * `sendSms(phone_number, message, images?)` - Sends an SMS to a phone number, format as e.g. sendSms("hello",+181429367"). ⚠️IMPORTANT : Due to A2P policy, some SMS messages are being blocked, not recommended for US/Canada.
-  * `sendSms(content, phone_number)` - Sends an SMS to a phone number, format as e.g. sendSms("hello",+181429367"). ⚠️IMPORTANT : Due to A2P policy, some SMS messages are being blocked, not recommended for US/Canada.
+  * `sendWhatsapp(phone_number, message)` - Sends a whatsapp message, ⚠️IMPORTANT: Due to anti-spam rules, it is recommended to send a Whatsapp Message to the numer "+1 (555) 783 4727", this opens up a 24 hour window where Meta won't block message alerts sent by this number.

 Video Recording Tools:
   * `startClip()` - Starts a recording of any video media and saves it to the recording Tab.